anubhutivyas/RL/docs/guides/rm.md

 uv run examples/run_rm.py --config examples/configs/rm.yaml policy.model_name=Qwen/Qwen2.5-1.5B
 ```

 You must specify the YAML config.
-It shares the same base template as the SFT config but adds a new `reward_model_type` key to trigger RM training.
+It shares the same base template as the SFT config but includes a new `reward_model_cfg` section with `enabled: true` to load the model as a Reward Model.
 You can find an example RM config file at [examples/configs/rm.yaml](../../examples/configs/rm.yaml).

 **Reminder**: Set your `HF_HOME`, `WANDB_API_KEY`, and `HF_DATASETS_CACHE` (if needed).
 Make sure to log in using `huggingface-cli` if you're working with Llama models.